hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial_impl.md

 For this benchmark example we will be implementing the vector element-wise addition test which is detailed on @ref elementwise_add .
 Each workload has a detailed description page which provides all information on the number, format and layout of the parameters.
 A detailed description of the benchmarks algorithm and how each of the previously described parameters are used.
 And finally the expected format and data layout of the benchmark results.

-All the methods that will be called from Test Harness should receive validated inputs; however, it is a good idea to validate those inputs in the case where we are using incompatible versions between Test Harness and our back-end, or any other errors occur.
+All the methods that will be called from Test Harness should receive validated inputs; however, it is a good idea to validate those inputs in the case where we are using incompatible versions between Test Harness and our backend, or any other errors occur.
 For clarity, though, most validation will be omited in this tutorial.

 ## Steps